akisaarinen/smartdiet/README.md

   </pre>
 * Compiled SDK is available under <code>out/host/linux-x86/sdk/</code>, to use DDMS with a bigger tracing buffer size limit, run it from there (<code>tools/ddms</code>).

+To take this new buffer size limit into use, you need to use the newly compiled DDMS and not the one which comes with the official SDK from Google.

 Using the energy profiler tool
 ==============================